andrew-candela/crypto-tracker/README.md

 Every 5 minutes the app collects the latest metrics from [CryptoWatch's API](https://docs.cryptowat.ch/rest-api/).
-Sadly, at the time of writing this the livecoin API is down, so I may wind up switching to something else.
-*Update*: Looks like Livecoin is in some [serious trouble].
-I probably won't be able to continue collecting metrics from their site.
-I also had nothing to do with this...
+Right now the only metric I collect is `price`.

-Anyway.. the app stores the metrics it collects in a database, and then compares the latest metrics with the averages over the last 24 hours.
+The app stores those metrics in a database, and then compares the latest metrics with the averages over the last 24 hours.

 You can have the app notify you when a metric value exceeds 3x the 24 hr rolling average.

-You can also query the app to display historical metrics.
+You can also query the app for historical metrics.

-Here is the main functionality and each endpoint.
-The value of `${API_BASE}` will vary depending on the `Invoke URL` AWS assigns to your API.

 ### A note about LiveCoin and CryptoWatch